Non-Aligned Movement: Reform of the UN Security Council

 The movement has been outspoken in its criticism of current UN structures and power dynamics, and advocating for the reforming of the United Nations Security Council, stating that the organization has been used by powerful states in ways that violate the movement's principles.
 It has made a number of recommendations that it says would strengthen the representation and power of "non-aligned" states.
 The proposed UN reforms are also aimed at improving the transparency and democracy of UN decision-making.
 The UN Security Council is the element it considers the most distorted, undemocratic, and in need of reshaping.

 Self-determination of Puerto Rico

 Since 1961, the organization has supported the discussion of the case of Puerto Rico's self-determination before the United Nations.
 A resolution on the matter was to be proposed on the XV Summit by the Hostosian National Independence Movement but did not progress.

 Self-determination of Western Sahara

 Since 1973, the group has supported the discussion of the case of Western Sahara's self-determination before the United Nations.
-The movement reaffirmed in its meeting (Sharm El Sheikh 2009) the support to the Self-determination of the Sahrawi people by choosing between any valid option, welcomed the direct converzations between the parties, and remembered the responsibility of the United Nations on the Sahrawi issue.
+The movement reaffirmed in its meeting (Sharm El Sheikh 2009) the support to the Self-determination of the Sahrawi people by choosing between any valid option, welcomed the direct conversations between the parties, and remembered the responsibility of the United Nations on the Sahrawi issue.